How to Map Road Networks to Graph Nodes and Edges

 return 2 * EARTH_RADIUS_M * math.asin(math.sqrt(a))

-it is cheaper to compare each segment against the union of the others.
+"""True crossings: each segment intersected against the union of the others.

 """